 - Bastard Boyfriend: To his college girlfriend, Jacqueline.
 The psychological damage he inflicted to her not only lowered her self esteem, but drove her to throw her life away so she'd one day become perfect for him.
 The real kicker?
 It was all over her not liking eggs.

 - Beleaguered Bureaucrat

-- Bitch in Sheep's Clothing: Has some occasional glimpses of a VERY unpleasant streak, most notably related to his obsession with eggs.
+- Bitch in Sheep's Clothing: Has some occasional flashes of a VERY dark side, mostly related to his obsession with eggs.

 - Cannot Tell a Joke:Mark: Twayne seems pretty horny.
 Maybe that's because he has horns on his head!